Skip to main content

 Masking is currently optional on campus, except in following situations:

-• Positive students should continue to wear a face mask until the end of Day 10 regardless of whether symptoms are present, even if isolation has ended early, especially when indoors and anytime they are around others.
+• Positive students should continue to wear a face mask until the end of Day 10 regardless of whether symptoms are present, especially when indoors and anytime they are around others.

 • Negative students are encouraged to wear a mask while symptoms are present, especially when indoors and anytime they are around others.